BugSplat-Git/my-unreal-crasher/README.md

 ```

 3. Double click the `MyUnrealCrasher.uproject` file to open the project in the Unreal Editor.
 Depending on the Unreal Engine version you have installed you may need to open the project and close it a few times until it prompts you to rebuild both MyUnrealCrasher and BugSplat.
-4. Once the project has been opened, click `Edit > BugSplat` to load the BugSplat-Unreal plugin dialog.
+4. Once the project has been opened, click `Edit > Project Settings` and scroll to the `BugSplat` section under `Plugins`.
-5. Fill in the values for `Database`, `Application`, `Version`, `Client ID`, and `Client Secret`
+5. Fill in the values for `Database`, `Application`, `Version`, `User`, and `Password`
 6. Click `Add Symbol Uploads`
-7. Close the plugin dialog and package your project
+7. Package your project
-8. Open the plugin dialog once more and click `Update Game Ini`
+8. In the `BugSplat` section of `Project Settings` click `Update Game INI`
-9. Select the directory that contains the `Windows` folder
+9. Select the directory that contains the `Windows` or `WindowsNoEditor` folder

-10. Run `MyUnrealCrasher.exe` to generate a crash report
-11. Navigate to the [Crashes](https://app.bugsplat.com/v2/crashes) page and click the link in the ID column to view the details of your crash
+Run your packaged game to generate a crash report.
+Navigate to the [Crashes](https://app.bugsplat.com/v2/crashes) page and click the link in the ID column to view the details of your crash

 If you did everything correctly your result should look something like this